Chart Color Schemes

 Diggers Rest has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 45 projects likely to impact the area.
-Key projects include Diggers Rest Town Centre, proposed as a mixed-use precinct, Grandview Estate, Nightjar Estate, and Mary St, Diggers Rest.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 45 projects that are expected to impact the area.
+Notable projects include the proposed mixed-use precinct Diggers Rest Town Centre, Grandview Estate, Nightjar Estate, and Mary St, Diggers Rest.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.